How To Transition From Working For A Living To Retirement

-If everything goes as planned, provided there is a plan, you become independent by escaping the shackles of immaturity, and attack head on into adulthood.
-Hopefully you’re prepared, ready to tackle whatever life throws your way.
+If everything went as planned, provided there was a plan, you became independent by escaping the shackles of immaturity, and attacked adulthood head on.

-As you hit your stride as the years melt along, you slowly begin looking into the rear view mirror of life, as you become mature but not old.
+As you hit your stride as the years melt away, you slowly begin looking in the rear view mirror of life, as you become mature but not old.

 You know better, you’re wiser, while your body, mind, and bones still don’t deter you.
-You’re still capable and mobile enough to do whatever it is you want.
+You’re still capable and mobile enough to do whatever you want.

-As we navigate through life, what we’re conditioned to do is find ourselves, our career path, a mate, while reaching adulthood, usually sometime in our twenties for most.
+As we navigate through life, what we’re conditioned to do is find ourselves, our career path, a mate, usually sometime in our twenties for most.

-Then you begin ruminating through your 30’s, based on the grievances which you’ve gathered throughout your life so far.
+Then you begin ruminating through your 30’s, based on the grievances which you’ve gathered through your life so far.

 You build a foundation, for the purpose of sustaining life, as you strive to become an outstanding citizen.